datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 >**Commit and Push!** You've written a new piece of code, let's make sure that Git keeps a version of it.
 To do so, repeat [Task 1.3](#task-13-stage-and-commit-changes) and [Task 1.4](#task-14-stage-and-commit-changes).
 Your commit message could be 'shaping the light bulb behaviour'

-## Task 4.3 Your turn
+## Task 4.3 Go Ahead and Shape!

 Now that you have the basic elements to control the light bulb, we suggest each team member to develop one of the following functions.

-* pulse(): this function controls the brightness of the light bulb in loops to shape a pulsating (or breathing) pattern;
+* `pulse()`: this function controls the brightness of the light bulb in loops to shape a pulsating (or breathing) pattern;
-* morse(): this function controls the on/off state of the light bulb in loops, at long and short intervals, to communicate a message in morse code;
+* `morse()`: this function controls the on/off state of the light bulb in loops, at long and short intervals, to communicate a message in morse code;
-* frequency(): this function controls the on/off state of the light bulb at various blinking frequencies.
+* `frequency()`: this function controls the on/off state of the light bulb at various blinking frequencies.

 These are only three examples.
 Feel free to experiment in shaping the behaviour of your light bulb.